Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Multiloop topologies with multiple number of edges in each edge set

-In the previous section, we have shown a significant reduction on the total number of qubits required for the implementation of the quantum algorithm proposed in this work.
-This improvement allows to explore more complex topologies than those affordable with the algorithm presented in Ref.~\cite{Ramirez-Uribe:2021ubp}.
-In this section, we inquire into the implementation of the proposed algorithm to three-, four- and five-eloop topologies; the number of qubits required for an arbitrary number of edges per set is shown in Table~\ref{tb:newtopogral}.
-The particular cases presented are shown in Fig.~\ref{fig:Topologies2}; the number of eloop clauses to test in the oracle operator, the total number of qubits needed for the implementation, the quantum circuit depth and the mixing angle are summarised in Table~\ref{tb:newtopo}.
+In the previous section, we have shown a significant reduction in the total number of qubits required to implement the quantum algorithm proposed in this work.
+This achievement allows us to explore more complex topologies than those affordable with the algorithm presented in Ref.~\cite{Ramirez-Uribe:2021ubp}, due to the limitations of the current quantum simulators in terms of the number of qubits.
+In this section, we inquire into the implementation of the proposed algorithm to involved three-, four- and five-eloop topologies; the number of qubits required for an arbitrary number of edges per edge set is shown in Table~\ref{tb:newtopogral}.
+The particular cases to explore are illustrated in Fig.~\ref{fig:Topologies2}.
+The Table~\ref{tb:compa} shows the total number of qubits and quantum circuit depth comparing the algorithm proposed in this work with the one in Ref.~\cite{Ramirez-Uribe:2021ubp}.
+This table also provides the mixing angle and the probability of the causal states.
+Additionally, Table~\ref{tb:newtopo} compiles the details for the algorithm implementation, number of edges, eloop clauses to test in the oracle operator, and Toffoli and NOT gates required for the oracle operator.
+It is important to remark that from the multiloop topologies depicted in Fig.~\ref{fig:Topologies2}, only the three-eloop topology with nine edges and the simplest five-eloop are formally reachable with the algorithm in Ref.~\cite{Ramirez-Uribe:2021ubp} in the Qiskit quantum simulator.